osu-crypto/libOTe/README.md

 All implementations are highly optimized using fast SSE instructions and vectorization to obtains optimal performance both in the single and multi-threaded setting.
 See the **Performance** section for a comparison between protocols and to other libraries.

-The 1-out-of-N [OOS16] protocol currently is set to work forn N=2<sup>76</sup> but is capable of supporting arbitrary codes given the generator matrix in text format.

-The 1-out-of-N  [KKRT16] for arbitrary N is also implemented and slightly faster than [OOS16].
-However, [KKRT16] is in the semi-honest setting.

-The approximate K-out-of-N OT [RR16] protocol is also implemented.
-This protocol allows for a rough bound on the value K with a very light weight cut and choose technique.
-It was introducted for a PSI protocol that builds on a Garbled Bloom Filter.
+#### Lisence

+This project has been placed in the public domain.
+As such, you are unrestricted in how you use it, commercial or otherwise.
+However, no warranty of fitness is provided.
+If you found this project helpful, feel free to spread the word and cite us.

 ## Install

 The library is *cross platform* and has been tested on both Windows and Linux.
 The library should work on MAC but it has not been tested.
-There are two library dependancies including Boost, Miracl.
+There are two library dependancies including [Boost](http://www.boost.org/), and [Miracl](https://www.miracl.com/index) .
 For each, we provide a script that automates the download and build steps.
 The version of Miracl used by this library requires specific configuration and therefore we advice using the coned repository that we provide.

 ### Windows

 This project was developed using visual studio and contains the associated solution and project files.
 Before building the solution, the third party libraries [Boost](http://www.boost.org/), and [Miracl](https://www.miracl.com/index) must be obtained.
-We provide powershell scripts that automate this processes located in the ./thirdparty/win/ directory.
+We provide powershell scripts that automate this processes located in the `./thirdparty/win/` directory.
 Make sure that you have set the execution policy to unrestricted, i.e. run `Set-ExecutionPolicy  Unrestricted` as admin.

 By default, these scripts will download the libraries to this folder.
 However, the visual studio projects will also look form them at `C:\\libs\`.